aescanero/helm-charts/README.md

 It also packages:
 - [aescanero/docker-powerdns-admin-alpine](https://github.com/aescanero/docker-powerdns-admin-alpine) based in [ngoduykhanh/PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) which provide a dashboard for PowerDNS management.
-- [yobasystems/alpine-mariadb](https://github.com/yobasystems/alpine-mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the PowerDNS and PowerDNS-Admin applications.
+- [mariadb](https://www.mariadb.org) which is required for bootstrapping a MariaDB deployment for the database requirements of PowerDNS and PowerDNS-Admin applications.

 ## Prerequisites